 reg = Registry(session, database_name="SE_DEMO_DB", schema_name="ML_REGISTRY")

-We can set up a code block that allows us to easily train a linear regression model with just a few lines.
+The new Snowpark ML functions make it super easy to train open-source models on optimized and scalable Snowflake compute.
+We can set up a code block that allows us to easily train a decision tree regression model with just a few lines.
+You will use the warehouse view locations that you generated in your sigma workbook in the session table calls below:

-from snowflake.ml.modeling.linear_model import LinearRegression
+from snowflake.ml.modeling.tree import DecisionTreeRegressor

 # Specify inputs